meisl/discrete-nor-logic-clock/7-seg-decoders/Formal-languages.md

 From now on we'll use a set-like notation to talk about languages: `{'"x", "y"}` will stand for the language containing the words "x" and "y", exactly.

-At this point - with both, concatenation and alternation - we need some means for disambiguating.
+At this point - with both, concatenation and alternation - we need some means of ***disambiguation***.
 For example, what should we take the following grammar to define:
 ```
   S ::= "x" | "y" "z"